AdrianCAG/NAND2Tetris/README.md

 - Use the Nand2Tetris simulator to test your hardware design and assembly language programs.
 - Don't give up!
 Nand2Tetris is a challenging project, but it is also very rewarding.
 - Cool Game that only covers a small part of the material in the above course, and is mostly intended as a fun exercise.
 [The nand game](https://nandgame.com)
+- This repository offers supplementary resources beyond the standard lectures and assignments.
+You'll find additional materials, such as PDFs containing detailed explanations specific to individual projects or lectures, enhancing your learning experience.

 ## Getting Started